luiscoco/AWS_Review_Session1/README.md

 View Console Permissions: So this allows read-only access to view account info and available regions.

 This IAM policy:

 1. Grants permission to enable/disable only the ap-east-1 (Hong Kong) region.

 2. Grants permission to view AWS account details and list available regions.

 Policy interpretation: This flow chart provides details about how the decision is made as AWS authenticates the principal that makes the request.
 AWS evaluates the policy types in this order.

 Flowchart representing how AWS evaluates permissions to determine whether a user or role is allowed or denied access to perform an action.

-Go to Index

-6. Amazon Resource Names (ARN): A way to uniquely identify AWS resources.
+## 6. Amazon Resource Names (ARN)

+A way to uniquely identify AWS resources

-We require an ARN when you need to specify a resource unambiguously across all of AWS, such as in IAM policies, AWS RDS tags, and API calls.
+We require an ARN when you need to specify a resource unambiguously across all of AWS, such as in IAM policies, AWS RDS tags, and API calls

 ARN Format: The specific formats depend on the resource.
-To use an ARN, replace the italicized text with the resource-specific information.
+To use an ARN, replace the italicized text with the resource-specific information

-Be aware that the ARNs for some resources omit the Region, the account ID, or both the Region and the account ID.
+Be aware that the ARNs for some resources omit the Region, the account ID, or both the Region and the account ID

-Go to Index
+## 7. IAM Roles

-7. IAM Roles: Roles are a way for users to temporarily gain permissions.
+Roles are a way for users to temporarily gain permissions

 AWS Roles have the same makeup as an IAM user with the following differences:

 -	An IAM role does not have long term credentials associated with it.
-A principal (user, machine, or authenticated identity) assumes the role and inherits permissions assigned to the user.
+A principal (user, machine, or authenticated identity) assumes the role and inherits permissions assigned to the user

 -	Temporary access is granted using Security Token Service (STS).
-Token expiration reduces the risks associated with credentials leaking or being reused.
+Token expiration reduces the risks associated with credentials leaking or being reused

--	An IAM role has a trust policy that defines which conditions must be met to allow other principals to assume it.
+-	An IAM role has a trust policy that defines which conditions must be met to allow other principals to assume it

 In general, there are four scenarios where IAM roles might be used:

--	One AWS service accesses another AWS Service.
+-	One AWS service accesses another AWS Service

--	One AWS account accesses another AWS account.
+-	One AWS account accesses another AWS account

 -	A third-party web identity needs access (for example: Google, Facebook, Cognito)

 -	Authentication using SAML2.0 federation (enables SSO)

-Go to Index

-8. AWS IAM federation: In AWS IAM, the term federate (or federation) refers to the process of allowing users from an external identity system (like your corporate directory or a third-party provider) to access AWS without creating IAM users in your AWS account.
+## 8. AWS IAM federation

+In AWS IAM, the term federate (or federation) refers to the process of allowing users from an external identity system (like your corporate directory or a third-party provider)

-Go to Index
+to access AWS without creating IAM users in your AWS account.

-9. Security Token Service (STS): Request temporary, limited-privilege credentials for AWS IAM
+## 9. Security Token Service (STS)

+Request temporary, limited-privilege credentials for AWS IAM

 STS allows you to provide temporary, limited-privilege credentials for your IAM users, or users that you federate as a part of access authentication.
 STS is a service that is available globally.